-Sherborne Investors (Guernsey) C Limited is a limited partner in SIGC, LP ("the Investment Partnership"), holding a 99.98% capital interest.
-The Investment Partnership holds the underlying investment in the STC.
-We have audited both the Group and the Investment Partnership and therefore the audit team have audited the whole Group directly.
+The Company was a limited partner in SIGC, LP ("the Investment Partnership"), holding a 99.98% capital interest up until its dissolution in May 2023 and assignment of its interest in the underlying investment in the STC to the Company.
+We have audited both the Group and the Investment Partnership until its dissolution in May 2023 and therefore the audit team have audited the whole Group directly.